securitydistractions/elastimispstash/README.md

 ***How does this is work technically?
 Glad you asked.....***

-**1.** The python script calls the MISP api and retrieves all IoC's of the datatypes that ElastiMISPStash will support, this is then pushed into memcached which should be running locally on your logstash nodes if possible.
+**1.** The python script calls the MISP API and retrieves all IoC's of the datatypes that ElastiMISPStash will support, this is then pushed into memcached which should be running locally on your logstash nodes if possible.
 The IoC's are placed into memcached with a TTL of 130 seconds.

 **2.** Depending on the fields you choose to enrich, logstash will make lookups against the memcached application.
 If it does not get a hit, it will exit the memcached filter and skip the ruby filter writing out to elasticsearch that there was no MISP hit.